Phoenix dactylifera, the true date palm, is a member of Arecaceae, the palm

 Years before fruiting:

 3-8, depending on cultivar.
 They are in full production after 15-20 years.
 Taking climate,

-year while a mature Medjool can produce 150-225 pounds.
+year while a Medjool can produce 150-225 pounds.

 Fleshy, with a thin skin and a single seed.
 Each palm produces 5-10 bunches, with each bunch

-and weight (rutab), and finally, hard, much more dry, and less astringent (tamar).
+and finally, hard, much more dry, and less astringent (tamar).
 Natural fruit drop may occur

 twice, at about 25-35 days and 100 days after female spathe cracking.